ploomber/doc/doc/apps/docker.md

 ENTRYPOINT ["gunicorn", "app:app", "run", "--bind", "0.0.0.0:80", "--env", "SCRIPT_NAME=/{{PROJECT_ID}}"]
 ```

-Once you have all your files, create a zip file.
+Once you have all your files, `.zip` them.
+For example, a simple app will contain two files:

+- `Dockerfile`
+- `app.py`

 ## Deploy